owospace/OLCV/README.md

 # OLCV
 | One Life Current Version

-This is a public repository which keeps track of the current One Life version.
+This is a public repository which keeps track of the current One Life - Popular SMP version.
 It is useless on it's own, but is used by the [Koushin](https://github.com/owospace/Koushin) mod.

 ## Why?